Are you finding it so hard to leave?

 To do grey rock?

-Your mind is designed to try and stop you doing the things that will hurt you.
+Your mind is designed to try and stop you from doing the things that will hurt you.

-Our brains are not designed to do things, that they find uncomfortable, that it fears, finds hard or difficult, why your mind and body slowly goes on shut down and you end up with anxiety when in an abusive relationship, yet due to the trauma bond, it’s incredibly hard to walk away, the fear of the unknown and the difficult choices you have to make, although, in the long run, they are for the best, your minds not seeing that end goal, making you believe life will be easier to stay.
-It is incredibly hard to get out, and even harder to stay out.
+Our brains are not designed to do things that they find uncomfortable, that it fears, finds hard or complicated, why your mind and body slowly go on shut down, and you end up with anxiety especially when in an abusive relationship.
+Yet, due to the trauma bond and fear, it’s incredibly hard to walk away, with fear of the unknown and the difficult choices you have to make, although, in the long run, they are for the best, your minds not seeing that end goal, making you believe life will be easier to stay.
+It is incredibly hard to get out and even hard to stay out.

-Your brains trying to give you the easiest option, your body will have gone into the fight, flight, freeze or fawn mode, whilst in a narcissistic relationship to protect you, most often opting for the fawn mode.
+Your brains trying to give you the easiest option.
+Your body will have gone into the fight, flight, freeze or fawn mode while in a narcissistic relationship to protect you, most often opting for the fawn mode.

-In order to have a good, and happy life, you’re going to have to step out into the unknown, to do things that are scary, or difficult to do.
+To have a good and happy life, you’re going to have to step out into the unknown, to do scary things, or find it challenging to do.

-You can not control the events that have happened to you, you can, however, choose what you want to focus on.
-We can choose what they mean, and we can choose what we do.
-Those three choices are what control our life’s.
+You can not control the events that have happened to you.
+You can, however, choose what you want to focus on.
+We can choose what those events mean, and we can choose what we do.
+Those three choices are what control our lives.

-Staying in an abusive relationship is a decision, is it going to be easy to get out?
+Staying in an abusive relationship is a decision often made by our subconscious.
+Leaving is often a conscious￼ decision once we realise what’s happening to us.
+That choice in leaving is the first step towards a much happier life￼￼.
+Is it going to be easy to get out?
 No, will it be worth it?
 Yes.
 Is it simple?
 Yes.

-But it’s your job to push yourself, if your being indecisive, because something is going to be hard, it means you can either stay stuck in a situation that’s hurting you, or you can make that hard move, to get out and open new doors in your life, new beginnings, new opportunities, set a goal and then make a conscious effort to achieve it, to commit to it.
+But it’s your job to push yourself if you are indecisive because something is going to be hard, it means you can either stay stuck in a situation that’s hurting you, or you can make that hard move, to get out and open new doors in your life, new beginnings, new opportunities, set a goal and then make a conscious effort to achieve it, to commit to it.

 You’ve got a few seconds between that idea of leaving, then talking yourself out of it.
 You need to take action on that idea no matter how hard, and you need to find a way out.

-If your life isn’t what you thought it would be, you need to create new thoughts, if you don’t like who you are right now, you need to change, to become who you want to be.
+If your life isn’t what you thought it would be, you need to create new thoughts, and if you don’t like who you are right now, you need to change to become who you want to be.

-You have already decided you’re in an unhappy, abusive relationship, now you need to take action, then commit to that action, and then do it, women aid if you need extra help in getting out, you need to start taking the steps to get to safety.
+You have already decided you’re in an unhappy, abusive relationship, and now you need to take action, then commit to that action, and then do it, women’s aid, men’s aid, if you need extra help in getting out, you need to start taking steps to get to safety.

 You need to get all those steps in pace and find a safe route out.

-Your life is your decision, if you’re in an abusive relationship you need to make the decision to get out, then you need to make the decision to stay out.
+Your life is your decision.
+If you’re in an abusive relationship, you need to make the decision to safely get out.
+Then you need to make the decision to stay out.

-If you’re thinking of leaving, or only just out.
-Others have found the solutions and moved forward to a happier life, others will help you achieve that too.
+If you’re thinking of leaving, or only just out, others have found the solutions and moved forward to a happier life, and others will help you achieve that too.